hlurbur/Avy-Savvy-Skiing/README.md

 1.)
 WEBSCRAPING:

 scraper.py executes the webscraping and uses selenium chromedriver to open a chrome webpage and scrape the avalanche forecast for a specific region of the north cascades using beautiful soup.
 Scraper contains one main scraping method which takes a URL to scrape and can be used to to scrape each region's NWAC forecast page when passed the URL.
-The srcaper searches the soup to locate the forecast for each elevation level, below, near and above, and returns a list of the forecasted danger levels as strings.
+The scraper searches the soup to locate the forecast for each elevation level, below, near and above, and returns a list of the forecasted danger levels as strings.

 2.)
 DATA MANAGEMENT:
 Data for the program consists of user data and route data, both of which are stored in a public google sheet.
 Using the unique google sheet ID and URL, the program creates a pandas data frame from the sheet csv which can then be read line by line.
 Sheets.py has two methods, readInRoutes() and readInUsers().
 ReadInRoutes reads in the users google sheet data row by row, creating a user object from each row of data.
 Each user has a name, associated region they want to ski in, and email address.

 ReadInRoutes() reads from the routes google sheet and creates a skiRoute object from each row of data.
 Each route has boolean and integer data fields indicating which treeline bands it enters, if it enters avalanche terrain, and integer values for fun and risk.
-ReadInRoutes() and readInUsers return a list of skiRoute objects, and a list of user objects, respectivley.
+ReadInRoutes() and readInUsers return a list of skiRoute objects, and a list of user objects, respectively.

 3.)
 ROUTE ANALYSIS:
 The route analysis component of this program happens in analyzeRoutes.py.
 To choose routes to ski, first we must get the forecast for a region given the name of a region.
 This happens in get_regionForecast().
 This calls a specific scraper method and returns the forecast.
 Next, makeForecastNumerical() converts the string forecast into a numerical forecast for easy analysis.